 Thankfully there are two Docs tricks to do this in a snap.

 Step #2 - Remove capitalization

-- Select all the text you wish to modify.
+- Select all of the text that you wish to convert.

 Step #3 - Remove punctuation

 Now that all of the capital letters are lowercase, the next step is to remove all of the punctuation.
 This can be done by using the “Find and replace” feature already built into Docs.
 By using a special option called “regular expressions” you can tell Docs to find and remove anything that is not normal text, such as all of the punctuation.
 Here’s how…

 - Click “Edit” in the top menu bar, and then “Find and replace”.

 - For the “Find” box, type in (or copy and paste in) this special code:

 - Nerd warning: For those that care, basically this is a special code called a “regular expression” that says to look for anything that is not a number, a letter, a space, or an end of line character.

 - For the “Replace with” box, leave it completely blank (since you are trying to get rid of all of the punctuation)